 - 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
 Identification should follow the taxonomy included in www.bugguide.net. - 3.
 4-H'ers who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the Introductory Phase. - 4.
 Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitor's name, county or district and class.
 The number of orders, specimens and families (required in Intermediate and Advanced classes) must also be included on the Title Page. - 5.
 Specimen pages should be grouped according to order and should include one page per species. - 6.
 Date, common name, full county name, state abbreviation and collector name should be included for each species. - 7.
 Specimen pages should have two different views of the insect if possible.
-If pictures are taken on different dates/localities, include information for both. - 8.
-A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page and also on the front of the divider page. - 9.
-For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 10.
-If the exhibitor has been in the same class for more than one year, a older):
+If pictures are taken on different dates/localities, include information for both.

 - 3. Articles must be made during the last year and never shown at the Anderson County Fair. - 4.
 Exhibits must be made by the exhibitor. - 5.
-Paintings, pictures, and drawings must be framed or matted with tab for hanging. - 6.
-Superintendents can add fair classes for quality exhibits when there are no appropriate classes.
+Paintings, pictures, and drawings must be framed or matted with tab for hanging. - Superintendents can add fair classes for quality exhibits when there are no appropriate classes.
 Superintendents can also divide a large class into smaller classes.

-Adult Classes (high school and
+Adult Classes (high school and older):